Education: Inspiring Youth and the Community

 The Rose Bowl Stadium has inspired 100+ million fans since its opening in 1922 - now, the National Historic Landmark is utilizing its past to inspire and educate the next generation of fans - our youth and community.

 As big moments continue to be authored, it is vital that the historical importance of our past is preserved, presented, and purposed for the education and enrichment of youth and the community.
-The Rose Bowl Stadium and its Legacy Foundation has committed itself to providing educational, value-based programming to youth and the community to leverage the positive emotion and influence that the Stadium has provided to visitors since its gates opened in October 1922.
+The Rose Bowl Stadium and its Legacy Foundation has committed itself to providing educational, value-based programming to youth and the community to leverage the admiration and influence that the Stadium has provided to visitors since its gates opened in October 1922.

 The following educational and community programs are currently ongoing or upcoming as a courtesy of the Rose Bowl Legacy Foundation, its Board membership, and America's Stadium to reinforce leadership, ethics, confidence, equality, integrity and other skills to youth.

 Women’s Empowerment Symposium (begins in July 2019)

 Housed in the National Historic Landmark that has authored almost 100 years of admiration and inspiration-filled moments, the one-day Women’s Empowerment Symposium will build strong female leaders within the Los Angeles, California regional high school and collegiate population, with a specific focus on the cities of Pasadena and the San Gabriel Valley.

 The primary goal of the Symposium will be to refine leadership, ethics, confidence, and character skills amongst youth while providing inspirational leadership programming to LMI Los Angeles area youth for real-world application to post-secondary education and professional career opportunities.
 Youth attendees will be exposed to c-level business leaders, former coaches, and athletes for guidance on skill shaping during topical forums, panels, business lunches and networking opportunities.

 For more information on the Student Leadership Symposium, CLICK HERE or email Legacy@rosebowlstadium.com.